 The City supports both Federal and State legislation for strategically implementing electric vehicle charging stations.
-The City requests that as EV charging station programs begin implementation, that regional and state public entities, such as Pierce Transit, Sound Transit, WSDOT and relevant utility companies, lead the implementation effort through both funding and administration.
+The City requests that as local governments are required to implement 2024 E2SHB 1181, that The City requests that as EV charging station programs begin implementation, that regional and state public entities, such as Pierce Transit, Sound Transit, WSDOT and relevant utility companies, lead the implementation effort through both funding and administration.